gskll/master-gatsby/README.md

 - query `totalCount`, calculate number of pages and create them
 - dynamically query data with `skip` and `limit` params in graphql query to have each page in component

+## React-Helmet

+For SEO/head/meta HTML data

+Can stick a helmet anywhere and it will go up to head

+Create reusable SEO component with sensible defaults --> `gatsby-config.js` React-Helmet plugin

+If don't specify a title will use the previous page's title

+## Maintaining state

+Gatsby unmounts/remounts on leaving pages.
+To persist state across nav events have to attach it to highest Gatsby element

+`wrapRootElement` in `gatsby-browser.js`

+## Serverless  functions

+similar to running a node server, but just does one thing then shuts itself down

+can host serverless functions anywhere -> netlify -> AWS Lambda

+`functions/` dir with config in `netflify.toml` both in project root

+can `npm init` for a package.json for each function

+`nodemailer` for sending emails. can use sendgrid, postmark or ethereal.email for testing

+## Create honeypot for bots

+field that regular people don't fill out -> instead of captcha

+hide the input but not just with hidden attribute

+class name display none

+## Settings page - one off

+Can configure in Sanity schema

+Add sidebar.js to only allow access to a particular settings page

+Data fetched through Gatsby graphql is only fetched at build time

+If you want to fetch client-side: directly from sanity

+`sanity graphql list` gives the url to graphql database

+Sanity GraphQL not the same as Gatsby GraphQL

+Custom gatsby hook to fetch the data